Chadwell St Mary

 Chadwell St Mary is an area of the unitary authority of Thurrock in Essex, England.
-It is one of the traditional (Church of England) parishes in Thurrock and a former civil parish.
-Grays is 2 mi to the west and 1 mi to the south is Tilbury.
-The area is sometimes referred to simply as Chadwell, particularly before the 19th century.
+It lies 2 miles east of the centre of Grays, its post town, and 1 mile north of Tilbury.
+At the 2021 census the Chadwell St Mary built up area as defined by the Office for National Statistics had a population of 10,685.

+Chadwell St Mary, historically sometimes just called Chadwell, was an ancient parish.
+The parish included both Chadwell St Mary itself and the area to the south where the port town of Tilbury developed from the 19th century.
+In 1912, the parish became the Tilbury Urban District.
+That urban district and the civil parish of Chadwell St Mary were abolished in 1936 on the creation of the larger Thurrock Urban District, which in turn became the modern borough of Thurrock in 1974.
+Chadwell St Mary remains the name of one of Thurrock's Church of England parishes.

 Geology and topography

-The southern part of the parish was originally a natural salt marsh adjacent to the River Thames which is tidal and saline at this point.
+The southern part of the parish was historically a natural salt marsh adjacent to the River Thames, which is tidal and saline at this point.
 Decaying vegetation together with mud and silt from the river were deposited from the end of the most recent ice age until the marshes were reclaimed sometime before the 14th century.
-These sedimentary deposits reach a depth of fifty feet or more and are interleaved with a number of peaty layers.
+These sedimentary deposits reach a depth of 50 ft or more and are interleaved with a number of peaty layers.

-About two miles north of the river, the land rises steeply to a ridge (extending from Grays to East Tilbury) about 100 ft above sea level (AOD) on which most of the Chadwell's housing is built.
+About 2 miles north of the river, the land rises steeply to a ridge (extending from Grays to East Tilbury) about 100 ft above sea level (AOD), on which most of the Chadwell's housing is built.
 This provides excellent views over the marshes and out to the Downs of Kent.
 This is one of the finest gravel beds in the country and has been extensively worked.
 The higher (and dryer) ground extends north for roughly another mile.
 The north west of Chadwell lies at the end of the chalk outcrop.

-To the north of the built up area, is Old House Wood, a tree covered area, named on ordnance survey maps.
+To the north of the built up area, is Old House Wood, a tree covered area, named on Ordnance Survey maps.
 It is an area of local nature conservancy importance (ALNC).
 The eastern and northern edges of the wood are part of the boundary between the traditional parishes of Chadwell and Orsett.
 This boundary is marked with a bank and ditch.
-To the west of Old House Wood is an area of green belt land on which a housing development proposal has been put forward.

 Despite its name, Terrel's Heath, on the western side of Chadwell, is an area of woodland.
 It is designated as a site of importance for nature conservation (SINC).

 Biggin is a late medieval hamlet on the edge of the marshes that was part of the traditional parish and remains so ecclesiastically (in terms of Anglican church).